ibmresilient/resilient-community-apps/rc_data_feed_plugin_splunkfeed/README.md

 * Enable the HTTP Event Collector within Splunk ES before using this data feed.
 * Splunk events are immutable.
 IBM SOAR object changes are represented as new events.
 No event deletion is possible.
 * Be aware that when using `reload=True`, all IBM SOAR records will be duplicated in Splunk each time resilient-circuits is re-started.
 Use the app.config setting `reload_types` to specify the data sent if you want to either limit the object types or to also include datatables.

+# Data Feed Documentation
+For more information on the setup and use of the data feeder, including the use of the Data Sync Incident function, refer to the [Data Feeder Documentation](https://github.ibm.com/Resilient/resilient-community-apps/blob/master/rc_data_feed/doc/IBM_SOAR_Data_Feed_App_Guide.docx).